leooo1212/businfo702/case/project.md

 ## Submission
 - **Project proposal (3%)**: Submit a single document in PDF format per group containing your project proposal to Canvas before the deadline.
 Attach the links to the publicly accessible datasets and / or the data files (e.g. Google Drive) when needed.
-Follow the project proposal template from Canvas
+You must follow the project proposal template from Canvas

 - **Project report (25%)**: Submit a single document in PDF format per group containing all the contents of your project to Canvas before the deadline.
 Attach the links to your SQLite data warehouse and any other relevant artefact (e.g. Google Drive).
-Follow the project report requirement
+You must follow the project report requirement

 - **Project individual reflection (2%)**: Submit a single document in PDF format per student containing self reflection on the project and an assessment of contribution from each member of the group to Canvas before the deadline.
-Follow the project individual reflection template from Canvas
+You must follow the project individual reflection template from Canvas